The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 Here's what I think I know:

 The credential system is broken.
 Degrees measure access more than ability.
 Skills-based hiring—the real kind, not the press release kind—works.
-It can give people like Chen Wei a chance to prove themselves.
+It can give hidden workers a chance to prove themselves.

 But AI assessment carries risks we don't understand.
 The models learn from biased history.
 Our bias audits may miss the actual bias.
 Humans working alongside biased AI don't correct it—they absorb it.